Restriction for general linear groups: the local non-tempered Gan-Gross-Prasad conjecture (non-Archimedean case): Introduction

 \subsection{Acknowledgement}

 This project grows out from discussions with Dipendra Prasad, and the author would like to thank him for helpful discussions and comments.
 He would also like to thank Gordan Savin for discussions on various topics and helpful comments.
 The author would also like to thank Max Gurevich for helpful correspondences on the preprint.
+The author would like to thank the referee for careful reading and useful comments.